nene/nene.github.io/_posts/2016-04-02-matches-ast.md

 });
 {% endhighlight %}

-With all the conditional logic gone, it's now straight-forward to understand what this function matches.
+With all the conditional logic gone, it's now straightforward to understand what this function matches.

 ## Pattern matching extended